mcb2Eexe/emailExtract/README.md

 # emailExtract
-Simple script to extract emails and their attachments from PCAP files, written in bash.
+Simple script to extract emails and their attachments from PCAP files, written in bash for Linux analysis machines.

 Written to automate the extraction of emails and attachments form trigger PCAPs containing possible malicious emails.